 The Element ID, Length and Element ID Extension fields are defined in 9.4.2.1.

+The Passive TB Ranging LCI Table Counter field contains the counter value for the transmitted Passive TB Ranging LCI Table Report element within which it is contained. (#3301)

 The number of ISTA LCI Reports contained in the ISTA LCI Reports field is indicated by the Number of ISTA LCI Reports ISTA LCI Report field.
 The format of the ISTA LCI Report field is defined in Figure 9-1030 (ISTA LCI Report Entry field).